MichaelBieri/michaelbieri.github.io/aboutme.md

 title: "About me"
 ---

-### 🔆 Me in 3 sentences
+### 🔆 Me in 4 sentences
-My journey began with a wordpress homepage and the Arduino world, I i have a lot of experience as a requirements engineer and project management and now landed in the world of digitalization and data topics.
+My journey began with a wordpress homepage and the Arduino world, I have a lot of experience as a requirements engineer, classic and agile project management and business analysis.
+An I now landed in the world of digitalization and data topics.
-🔭 I’m currently working on a flutter mobile APP and projects in the world of AI.
-🧠 My soft skills: Curious, empathetic and committed, requirements engineering, classic and agile project management, business analysis

 ---